ft-tanvishah/WebAnalytics-Final/README.md

 **Team:** Women in STEM

 ## Project Idea
+# 🏎 Web Analytics Final Project

+**Team:** Women in STEM

+## Project Idea

-We are building an event-driven pricing intelligence dashboard for an independent Formula 1 merchandise retailer.
+We are building an event-driven e-commerce pricing intelligence dashboard using Formula 1 merchandise as our case study.

+### Why F1 for E-Commerce?

+Formula 1 is a globally followed, event-based sport where demand fluctuates dramatically around race weekends and team performance.
+Podium finishes, championship momentum, and media coverage trigger short-term spikes in fan engagement and online purchasing behavior.

+This makes F1 merchandise retail an ideal environment to study:

+- Event-driven demand volatility
+- Dynamic pricing behavior
+- Competitor promotion timing
+- Stockout risk after performance surges

+Unlike general retail, F1 e-commerce provides clear, timestamped external events (race calendar and results) that allow us to directly measure how online pricing and promotional strategies respond to real-world triggers.

+### Our Focus

-The system will:
+We will:

-- Scrape competitor websites daily to track prices, discounts, and stock status
+- Scrape competitor F1 merchandise websites daily
+- Track pricing, discounts, and stock availability
-- Integrate public F1 race data (calendar, results, standings)
+- Integrate public F1 race data via API
-- Detect pricing changes around race weekends and podium finishes
+- Analyze how pricing behavior shifts before and after race weekends
-- Measure promotion timing and competitor response patterns
-- Surface data-driven KPIs to support strategic pricing decisions

-We are developing a structured analytics tool that transforms publicly available race and e-commerce data into actionable business insight.
+Our goal is to demonstrate how event-aware web analytics can improve pricing strategy in high-volatility e-commerce environments.